Hornby Railways

-Hornby Railways is a British model railways manufacturing company.
+Hornby Hobbies Limited is a British-owned scale model manufacturing company; the name is particularly associated with its model railways.
 Its roots date back to 1901 in Liverpool, when founder Frank Hornby received a patent for his Meccano construction toy.
 The first clockwork train was produced in 1920.
-In 1938, Hornby launched its first 00 gauge train.
-In 1964, Hornby and Meccano were bought by their competitor, Tri-ang, and sold when Tri-ang went into receivership.
+In 1938, Hornby launched its first OO gauge train.
+In 1964, Hornby and Meccano were in financial difficulties and were bought by a competitor Lines Brothers (Tri-ang Railways), the railway brand becoming "Tri-ang Hornby".
 Hornby Railways became independent again in the 1980s, and became listed on the London Stock Exchange, but due to financial troubles reported in June 2017, became majority owned by British turnaround specialist Phoenix Asset Management.

+Hornby Hobbies bought model paint manufacturer Humbrol and their scale model kit subsidiary Airfix in 2007.
+The die-cast model car brand Corgi was added in 2008.

-Apart from trains, Hornby also commercialises model cars and other vehicles through its brands Bassett-Lowke, Corgi, Jouef, Lima, Pocher, and Scalextric.
+Hornby's other brands include for model railways Bassett-Lowke, Jouef, Lima, Rivarossi and Electrotren, the large scale car model kit Pocher, and the scale car racing Scalextric.

 History

 Early history: 1920–1938

-Hornby was at first a tradename for the railway productions of Meccano Ltd and based around Liverpool.
+Hornby was at first a trade name for the railway productions of Meccano Ltd and based around Liverpool.
 Until 1907 the company produced under the name of Mechanics made easy.
 Hornby released its first train, a clockwork 0 gauge (1:48) model, in 1920.
 An electric train soon followed but was under-designed and the few that were made were sold in France.
 In 1925, a much more successful electric model was introduced, operating on the high voltage of 110 volts AC power.

 Safety concerns saw low voltage 4V and then 6V motors introduced, followed by a reliable 20V AC system, which was developed in the early 1930s.
 However, clockwork remained the mainstay of the Hornby 0 gauge trains until 1937 and became the only power available in Liverpool-made 0 gauge trains from 1949.
 Competitors in the UK were Leeds Model Company and Bassett-Lowke.

 A factory was established in France, which developed its own range of French outline trains, but Liverpool dominated export activity elsewhere, with large numbers of Hornby trains exported to Australia, New Zealand, Argentina and Scandinavia.
 Even though the export models were often painted in 'foreign' liveries, Hornby trains looked very British.
 Hornby attempted to break into the American market by setting up a factory in 1927 in Elizabeth, New Jersey, to make American-style trains.

 These were colourful and attractive, but low-market and only clockwork.
-They probably would have failed in the marketplace because several established U.S. firms could undercut them and Hornby offered no better-class goods or electric models, but the Wall Street Crash precipitated matters.
+They probably would have failed in the marketplace because several established U.S. firms could undercut them and Hornby offered no better-class goods or electric models, but the Wall Street crash precipitated matters.
 In late 1929, Meccano Ltd. sold its New Jersey factory to the A. C. Gilbert Company and Hornby trains had vanished from the U.S. market by 1930.
 The leftover inventory was sold in Canada and in the UK and some of the tooling was reused for products in other markets.